 You can identify magnolias (it’s the same word—magnolia—in French) by the tulip shape of the flower blossom.
 They can range in color from white to pink to purple.
 Most of the magnolia trees in Paris have a pink hue.

 The magnolia blooming season varies depending on the variety of magnolia tree and its location.
 In Paris, you’ll notice the pink buds forming and getting ready to burst open in the beginning of March.
 Of course, the beginning of the blooming period changes each year according to the weather, but you are likely to see the magnolia trees in bloom in mid-March in Paris.

 Unfortunately, the magnolia blooming period is quite short, with full blooms only lasting about one to two weeks.
 Typically, by the end of March, the pinks petals will have fallen to the ground, to be replaced by the green leaves of spring.

 Jardin des Tuileries

 The magnolias in the Jardin des Tuileries are among the first to bloom every year.
-There are a few trees here with light pink flowers, located on the southeastern side of the garden (the side with the Grand Bassin Rond).
+There are several trees here with light pink flowers.
+You’ll find them dotted around the eastern side of the garden (the side with the Grand Bassin Rond).
 The Jardin des Tuileries is a beautiful spot to spend some time in the spring, as the Parisians wake up from winter and the garden comes to life.
 Grab a book and enjoy the scenery.